Acts 29 Network: Character

-The full brief on "The Four Values For Acts 29" can be found on the website of the Acts 29 Network.

-The Mission of Acts 29

-In March 2019, Acts 29 included 740 churches on six continents.
-The stated mission of Acts 29 is to be a diverse, global family of church-planting churches characterized by theological clarity, cultural engagement and missional innovation.
-Acts 29 makes no claim to be a model or a style, stating "[W]e have churches with live preaching and others with video-delivered sermons.
-We have independent church plants, replants, and existing churches that want to focus on planting new churches out of their existing congregations.
-Simply, we seek to be a movement of church-planting churches."
-A number of Acts 29 churches belong to a denomination as well.
-For example, Christ the King Presbyterian Church in Raleigh, North Carolina is a member of the Presbyterian Church in America, while The Village Church is a member of the Southern Baptist Convention.

 Reactions

-Steve Lemke of the New Orleans Baptist Theological Seminary cited interactions with Acts 29 instead of local Baptist churches on the part of Pleasant Valley Community Church in Owensboro, Kentucky as a reason they were denied acceptance into the Daviess–McLean Baptist Association, saying, "those who want to be accepted should make themselves acceptable."
+Steve Lemke of the New Orleans Baptist Theological Seminary cited interactions with Acts 29 instead of local Baptist churches on the part of Pleasant Valley Community Church in Owensboro, Kentucky, as a reason they were denied acceptance into the Daviess–McLean Baptist Association, saying, "those who want to be accepted should make themselves acceptable."

 Roger Moran, a former member of the Southern Baptist Convention's executive committee and head of the Missouri Baptist Layman's Association has criticized Acts 29 on matters of doctrine, vulgarity and drinking.
 In his view, Acts 29 and other emerging church movements have become a "dangerous and deceptive infiltration of Baptist life".

 Christian Piatt of the Huffington Post has criticized the network for disguising the traditional evangelical agenda of conformity and conversion behind the veneer of the new missional church movement.
 He also criticizes the emphasis on male leadership.